-It shows that capitalism is not just an economic system bounded by national borders highlighting class inequality.
-Rather, capitalism must also be seen as involving relationships among nations and these relationships too are based on inequality.
+World-Systems Theory shows that capitalism is not just an economic system bounded by national borders highlighting class inequality.
+Rather, capitalism must be seen as involving relationships among nations and these relationships are based on inequality.

 The world-system perspective, indebted to Marxism, views capitalism as the engine of development in the modern era, and sees societies as bearing at least a peripheral relationship to capitalist expansion.